marijnh/Postmodern/README.md

 ## Feature Requests

-Postmodern is under active development so issues and feature requests should be flagged on [Postmodern's site on github](https://github.com/marijnh/Postmodern).
+Postmodern is under periodic development so issues and feature requests should be flagged on [Postmodern's site on github](https://github.com/marijnh/Postmodern).

 ## Resources